Cumin plus lime for weight loss is surprisingly effective; better in fact than Orlistat, a common medication prescribed for obesity.

 Hunger is at the core of any successful intervention in helping the obese.
 Low fat diets intensify the desire for food which is why they fail.

 However, these scientists speculate that cumin plus lime inhibits what is known as serotonin re-uptake, reducing hunger pangs and making us feel satisfied before the end of a normal meal.

 Although the main ingredient in hummus is chickpeas with a significant amount of carbohydrate, overall they have a very low glycemic index; added sesame paste, olive oil, lime and cumin make this side-dish a powerful way of reducing weight, particularly if enjoyed with a large green salad.

 Cumin plus lime for weight loss is perfect if you are enjoying homemade hummus every day with a green salad.
 Notice the relatively large amount of fat from the avocado and olive oil and the low carbohydrate content; a small portion of honeycomb was enjoyed.

-In short, our philosophy is that of Hippocrates, the Father of Medicine; let you food be your medicine.
+In short, our philosophy is that of Hippocrates; let you food be your medicine.
 We recommend enjoying a wide variety of coloured foods and to include hummus containing cumin and lime regularly for weight loss, and to keep us in fine fettle without medication and supplements.